 Both safety and straight razors provide a tight, smooth shave that is frequently superior to what an electric or cartridge razor can provide.

 Safety and straight razors, on the other hand, require a little more upkeep.

 Hey!
 Don’t Leave Yet!

-If you found this article helpful please be so kind as to share it on Facebook or other social media per the buttons below.
+If you found this article on Parker 22R review helpful please be so kind as to share it on Facebook or other social media per the buttons below.

 Not only will you have a chance to WIN your choice of a quality safety razor or beard oil but we will provide you with all kinds of helpful and enlightening male grooming tips and advice directly to your inbox so you don’t have to waste your time fiddling on the web to find the right information to look and feel your best.
-There is nothing to lose and so much to gain.
-SIMPLY SUBSCRIBE BELOW!